rdkcentral/firebolt-certification-app/docs/Execution.md

 #### Standalone Execution

-FCA cab ve run with standalone=true parameter in the URL or with standalone:'true' in the intent message.
+FCA can be run with standalone=true parameter in the URL or with standalone:'true' in the intent message.
 This enables generation of Mochawesome reports in FCA.
 The JSON report is uploaded to an endpoint/standalone, places in an S3 bucket, and an AWS lambda function generates an HTML report in another publicly available S3 bucket.